weichaozeng/TextCtrl/README.md

 ```
 ### 3.2 Text Style Pretraining
-Text style pretraining relies on the fine-grained synthetic data and serves as a pretext tasks for editing.
 ```bash
 $ cd prestyle/
 # Modify the path of dir in the config file